What Is Chronic Illness?

 Brain function will suffer until consistent sleep is restored.

-Months and years of unrestful nights and chronic stress hormones (cortisol and adrenaline) leave the brain unable to calm down.
-There’s a big difference in a single night of poor sleep and dozens and dozens (or hundreds) in a row.
+Extended periods of nonrestorative nights and poor gut health leave the brain unable to calm down.
+The effects of a single night of poor sleep pale when compared to dozens and dozens — or hundreds — in a row.

 Nutrient and caloric deficiency (from poor digestion) also lead to chronically elevated stress hormones.